JustinHoldstock/FAnimation/README.md

 with
 FAnimationManager.Instance.LoadAtlas("path");

-2)FAnimSprite construtor takes in the SpriteID (outlined in the Naming Convention) FAnimSprite mySprite = new FAnimSprite("SuperDude");
+2)FAnimSprite construtor takes in the SpriteID (outlined in the Naming Convention) <br>
+FAnimSprite mySprite = new FAnimSprite("SuperDude");

-3)To change the animation of the asset call setAnimation("animationName") mySprite.setAnimation("Run");
+3)To change the animation of the asset call setAnimation("animationName")<br>
+mySprite.setAnimation("Run");

-4)To change the atlas/id of a sprite, just use FAnimSprite.load("SpriteID");
+4)To change the atlas/id of a sprite, just use FAnimSprite.load("SpriteID");<br>
-//mySprite is currently using the SuperDude sprite data. next line changes it to use EvilDude images and data mySprite.load("EvilDude");
+//mySprite is currently using the SuperDude sprite data. next line changes it to use EvilDude images and data<br>
+mySprite.load("EvilDude");